sisby-folk/tinkerers-quilt/README.md

  - [Horse Buff](https://modrinth.com/mod/horsebuff) - Improves and protects horses, making them easier to take out on adventures.
  - [Fabrication](https://modrinth.com/mod/fabrication) - A multitude of minor improvements, such as automatic block pickup and crawling.
  - [You're In Grave Danger](https://modrinth.com/mod/yigd) - Leaves a grave on death with your items and XP that won't de-spawn.
+ - [Apathy](https://modrinth.com/mod/apathy) - Mobs are neutral on easy difficulty, and will only attack you if provoked.

 ## Visuals